 In Section~\ref{sec:finsler}, we recall the notions of Finsler manifolds, their Holmes--Thompson measure, and their geodesics described from the Hamiltonian point of view.

-In Section~\ref{sec:integral}, we establish versions of the integral geometry formulas of Blaschke and Santaló that are valid for manifolds with almost no trapped geodesics.
+In Section~\ref{sec:integral}, we go over the standard proofs of the integral geometry formulas of Blaschke and Santaló, showing that they are valid for Finsler manifolds with almost no trapped geodesics.
 In the case of a disk as in Theorem~\ref{theo:6pi-intro}, the formulas say that the length of a curve in the disk is proportional to the expected number of intersections with a random geodesic, and the area of a region is proportional to the expected length of the intersection with a random geodesic.

 In Section~\ref{sec:discretization}, we introduce the notion of a quasi wall system on a surface, generalizing the wall systems studied in~\cite{cossarini2018discrete}.
 A quasi wall system on a surface is a 1-dimensional submanifold satisfying certain conditions.
 It determines a discrete metric, according to which the length of a curve is its number of intersections with the quasi wall system, and the area of the surface is the number of self-intersections of the quasi wall system.
 We show how to approximate a self-reverse Finsler metric with minimizing geodesics by a quasi wall system consisting of random geodesics.
 To prove the approximation properties we use the integral geometry formulas to compute the expected values of discrete length and area, and then we apply the law of large numbers.